 - Carbonated beverages

-Avoid foods that seem to trigger your heartburn or make it worse, such as:
+Foods that commonly trigger heartburn or make it worse, include:

 - Citrus fruits, such as oranges and lemons